ellipsephp/container-reflection/README.md

 When a parameter is type hinted as `Psr\Container\ContainerInterface`, the decorated container will be injected.

-When the given class does not exists, the `ReflectionContainer` instance will throw a `Ellipse\Container\Exceptions\ClassNotFoundException`.
+When the given class does not exists, the `ReflectionContainer` instance will throw a `Ellipse\Container\Exceptions\ClassDoesNotExistException`.

 Please note a new instance of the class is created on every `->make()` call.
 If a singleton is needed, it has to be defined in the container.